-The layout design of integrated circuits, also known as microchips, can be registered through the Ministry of Industry and Handicraft.
+The layout design of integrated circuits, also known as microchips, can be registered through the Ministry of Industry, Mines and Energy.

-The design must be not have been commercially exploited before or the subject of commercial exploitation for a period not exceeding two years in any part of the world.
+The design must be not have been commercially exploited before or was subject of commercial exploitation for a period not exceeding two years in any part of the world.
 In addition, it must be original, meaning that it is a result of its creator's own intellectual effort, and is not commonplace among creators of designs and manufacturers of integrated circuits at the time of its creation.

-Registrations are valid for a period of ten years with an annual payment.
+Registrations are valid for a period of ten years, with payment of an annual annuity.

-Trade Secrets and Undisclosed Information
+Trade Secrets

-A trade secret and undisclosed information are typically defined as any commercially valuable information that is not known, nor readily ascertainable, and is subject to reasonable efforts to maintain its secrecy.
+A trade secret is typically defined as any commercially valuable information that is not known, nor readily ascertainable, and is subject to reasonable efforts to maintain its secrecy.

-Cambodia has no law specific to trade secret and undisclosed information, though a draft is under consideration.
-Nevertheless, provisions in a number of laws impose duties of confidentiality and penalties for divulgence of commercial secrets.
+Cambodia has no law specific to trade secrets, though a draft is under consideration.
+Nevertheless, provisions in a variety of laws impose duties of confidentiality and penalties for divulgence of commercial secrets.

-Non-disclosure agreements are often used to maintain the confidentiality of information that needs to be shared with, for example, an employee "Unlike trademarks, patents, and most other IPRs, there is no need to register a copyright.
-Works are protected automatically from the time of creation."

-or contractor.
-Such agreements are contracts like any other and are enforceable under the Civil Code (2007).
+Non-disclosure agreements are often used to maintain the confidentiality of information that needs to be shared, with an employee or contractor for example.
+Such agreements are contracts like any other, and should be enforceable under the Contract Law (1988).

 The Law on Commercial Enterprises (2005) prohibits the unauthorized publication of a firm's financial statements.
 It also requires the Ministry of Commerce to maintain the confidentiality of most company documents in its records.
-The Law on Audit (2000) imposes a duty of confidentiality on government auditors.
+The Law on Audit (2000) also imposes a duty of confidentiality on government auditors.